How to Build a Fold-Up DIY Grill Table

 - Note: If they bind and scrape, sand the sides for a smoother fit.

-- Sand the table with 100-grit paper and, with a sanding block or rasp, slightly round the top edges of the slats.
+- Sand the table with 100-grit sandpaper and, with a sanding block or rasp, slightly round the top edges of the slats.

 - Put on your favorite finish.